Associate Professor Melinda Webber

 Ki te taha o toku whaea ko Ngapuhi, ko Ngati Kahu, ko Ngati Hau oku iwi

 Associate Professor Melinda Webber is a former Fulbright/Nga Pae o te Maramatanga Scholar who has published widely on the nature of Māori identity.
 Melinda's research examines the ways race, ethnicity, culture and identity impact the lives of young people, particularly Maori students.
-In 2016, Melinda was awarded a prestigious Marsden Fast-Start grant to undertake a research project examining the distinctive identity traits of Ngāpuhi, New Zealand’s largest iwi and in 2017, Melinda was awarded an esteemed Rutherford Discovery Fellowship to tackle an important question facing educators – ‘How can we foster cultural pride and academic aspiration among Māori students?’
+In 2016, Melinda was awarded a prestigious Marsden Fast-Start grant to undertake a research project examining the distinctive identity traits of Ngāpuhi, New Zealand’s largest iwi.
+In 2017 Melinda was awarded an esteemed Rutherford Discovery Fellowship to tackle an important question facing educators – ‘How can we foster cultural pride and academic aspiration among Māori students?’

-Associate Professor Melinda Webber is the current Director of The Starpath Project.
-She spent four years working as a researcher on The Starpath Project from 2011-2014 identifying and addressing the barriers that prevent participation and success in degree-level education especially for Maori, Pacific, and other students from low socio-economic communities.
+Associate Professor Melinda Webber spent four years working as a researcher on The Starpath Project from 2011-2014 identifying and addressing the barriers that prevent participation and success in degree-level education especially for Maori, Pacific, and other students from low socio-economic communities.
 She also spent six years as a co-principal Investigator on the Ka Awatea Project examining the nature of teaching, learning and home socialisation patterns that support high-achieving Maori students in New Zealand.

 Research | Current

 - Racial ethnic identity construction